tsoding/contrib/README.md

 Size = Max(Added_Lines, Removed_Line)
 ```

 If `Size > 300` the Pull Request may be closed as "Too big" without any further discussion.
-If the limitation is not enough see "Continuous Decomposition" section.
+If the limitation is not enough see [Continuous Decomposition](#3-continuous-decomposition) section.

 ### 3. Continuous Decomposition